Candy Man (Roy Orbison song): Background and release

-Reception
+Critical reception

 Don Nicholl for Disc wrote "there's something less dramatic about Poole and the Tremeloes this time out as they skip-beat to "Candy Man".
 After the weird, almost oriental twanging of the start the side provides a very catchy count.
 I think it has the mood for the moment, and it'll have customers chanting along in company".
 In Record Mirror, it was described as being "much more original than his [Poole's] last", with "a crashing guitar [that] leads the way, and Brian [singing] the vocal with more than a touch of R&B in the delivery".